SamuelLowry/gov1347_blog/posts/08-blog.md

 # Final Election Prediction
 ## November 1, 2020

-(1) model formula (or procedure for obtaining prediction), (2) model description and justification,
-(3) coefficients (if using regression) and/or weights (if using ensemble), (4) interpretation of coefficients and/or justification of weights, (5) model validation (recommended to include both in-sample and out-of-sample performance unless it is impossible due to the characteristics of model and related data availability), (6) uncertainty around prediction (e.g. predictive interval) (7) graphic(s) showing your prediction

-"the descriptive evidence suggests coronavirus may influence people's votes, although we can't rule out the alternative"

 Just two days ago, FiveThirtyEight's Nate Silver penned the article, ["Trump Can Still Win, But The Polls Would Have To Be Off By Way More Than In 2016"](https://fivethirtyeight.com/features/trump-can-still-win-but-the-polls-would-have-to-be-off-by-way-more-than-in-2016/).
 My final prediction demonstrates his claim.
 Only seven states are within five points.
 Even if Trump won all of them, he would still lose the electoral college.
-Therefore this election is a battle for the polls. *If Trump wins, my prediction—and predictions of practically the entire industry—will appear even more fraudulent than 2016.*
+Therefore this election is a battle for the polls. **If Trump wins, my prediction—and predictions of practically the entire industry—will appear even more fraudulent than 2016.**

 <br>